 Faith WoodWhen we talk about habits, most of us immediately reflect on those we wish to break or remove.
-Habits like smoking, overeating, alcohol consumption, gambling and chewing ones nails, etc. seem an easy pattern to fall into, but stopping them somehow seems so much harder.
+Habits like smoking, overeating, alcohol consumption, gambling, chewing one’s nails, etc., seem an easy pattern to fall into, but stopping them somehow seems so much harder.

-We start out with such great intentions towards daily exercise and wise food consumption and yet, over time, we often fall back into our old ingrained habits.
-This causes us to believe that it is virtually impossible to stop our self-sabotaging habits and yet, each year, millions of people do just that!
+We start out with great intentions towards daily exercise and wise food consumption, yet, over time, we often fall back into our old ingrained habits.
+This causes us to believe that it is virtually impossible to stop our self-sabotaging habits, and yet, each year, millions of people do just that!

-Duhigg describes in great detail the strategies Phelps deployed on race days, including the prescribed habits (rituals) that prepare Phelps mentally to provide an added, and winning, edge.
-As high level athletes focus their thoughts, they also learn to control their physical actions.
+Duhigg describes in great detail the strategies Phelps deployed on race days, including the prescribed habits (rituals) that prepared Phelps mentally to provide an added and winning edge.
+As high-level athletes focus their thoughts, they also learn to control their physical actions.
 It becomes automatic or habitual.

-But mental focus is not just for athletes; each of these skills and techniques can be incorporated and utilized to create astounding results in other areas of our lives – business, recreational and relationships.
+But mental focus is not just for athletes; these skills and techniques can be incorporated and utilized to create astounding results in other areas of our lives – business, recreational and relationships.

 Each of these habits is sparked by a different cue (trigger) and offers a unique reward.
-Let’s take smoking for example: smokers have defined triggers that spark them to light a cigarette – usually without much conscious thought.
+Let’s take smoking, for example: smokers have defined triggers that spark them to light a cigarette – usually without much conscious thought.
 The phone rings – they light up.
 It’s time for a coffee break – they light up.
 They are socializing or relaxing after work – they light up.
-This book sets out to prove that it is in recognizing both the triggers (cues) and the payoffs (rewards) that allow us to change or amend those unconscious habits.
+Duhigg sets out to prove that recognizing both the triggers (cues) and the payoffs (rewards) allows us to change or amend those unconscious habits.

-The author shares story after story of real people deciding to modify a habit by identifying the cues and rewards and then finding alternatives to their ingrained habits.
-From Starbucks to Alcoholics Anonymous; from the National Football league to the justice system, systems of habits are explored and investigated.
+He shares story after story of real people deciding to modify a habit by identifying the cues and rewards and then finding alternatives to their ingrained habits.
+From Starbucks to Alcoholics Anonymous, from the National Football League to the justice system, systems of habits are explored and investigated.
 Duhigg argues that ‘the way we habitually think about our surroundings and ourselves creates the world that we live in.
 If you believe you can change – if you make it a habit – the change becomes real.
-This is the real power of habit: the insight that your habits are what you choose them to be.’
+This is the real power of habit: the insight that your habits are what you choose them to be.’

-At the end of this book, Duhigg provides some easy to follow advice on how to identify the patterns that aren’t working for you in your life and begin the quest to change them.
-With time and effort, almost any habit can be transformed and the author believes he has identified the framework to do just that:
+At the end of his book, Duhigg provides some easy-to-follow advice on how to identify the patterns that aren’t working for you in your life and begin the quest to change them.
+With time and effort, almost any habit can be transformed, and the author believes he has identified the framework to do just that:

 1) Identify the routine